bcgov/AzureFilesPoC/OneTimeActivities/ValidationProcess.md

 > **Note:** All onboarding, inventory, and tfvars automation scripts are available and supported for both Unix/macOS (Bash) and Windows (PowerShell).
 Use the appropriate script for your platform when performing local validation.
 See the `OneTimeActivities/GetAzureExistingResources/unix` and `windows` folders for details.

-For detailed instructions and troubleshooting for Step 2A, see the [Local Validation README](/terraform/validation/localhost/README.md).
-This document covers prerequisites, environment setup, script usage, expected outputs, and common issues encountered during local validation.
-It provides step-by-step guidance for running the authentication and Terraform validation scripts, interpreting results, and resolving errors.

 **NOTE:**. this approach instead of running terraform scripts through github, it will be using azure CLI and azure login then running scripts locally to debug them before going to github.

-For Step 2B, refer to the [GitHub Actions Validation README](/terraform/validation/github/README.md) for workflow-specific instructions.
-This includes details on configuring workflow inputs, understanding workflow logs, handling secrets, and troubleshooting CI/CD-specific issues.
-The README ensures you have all necessary context to validate Terraform automation in the GitHub Actions environment.

 Consulting these READMEs ensures you have access to comprehensive instructions and troubleshooting resources for both local and CI/CD validation steps.